SchlossVRL/coloremoblues/README.md

 `T_Exp2Data.csv`: Color-emotion association ratings (Happy/Sad, Angry/not-angry) and color appearance ratings (Sat, LD, YB, RG) from Experiment 2B in long format (used in R analyses).
 Underscore r ('_ r') means replication dataset (colors from Experiment 1 and underscore m ('_ m') means match dataset (colors of C* = 20 or colors that were matched around C* = 20).

 `T_Exp1+2avgs.csv` and `ColorEmoExp1+2_Regression.sav`: Mean color-emotion assocaiton ratings and color-appearance raitngs used in for forward-stepping multiple linear regression in SPSS (same data in both files).
+Analyses are run using `ColorEmoExp1+2_Regression.sps`

+`T_HSexp1.csv` and `HSexp1.sav`: Experiment 1 happy/sad ratings for each participant in wide format used for ANOVAs in SPSS (same data in both files).
+Analyses are run using `HappySad_YB_Exp1+2_ANOVA.sps`.

+`T_HSexp2.csv` and `HSexp2.sav`: Experiment 2 happy/sad ratings for each participant in wide format used for ANOVAs in SPSS (same data in both files).
+Analyses are run using `HappySad_YB_Exp1+2_ANOVA.sps`.

+---

 ### References
 Palmer, S. E., Schloss, K. B., Xu, Z., & Prado-León, L. R. (2013).
 Music–color associations are mediated by emotion. _Proceedings of the National Academy of Sciences_, _110_, 8836-8841. (https://www.pnas.org/content/110/22/8836.short)